aragonzkresearch/leagueofidentity/README.md

 Copy the so obtained ``access token`` in your clipboard.
 Note that it has a validity of 1hour.
 We assume henceforth that the variable ``access_token`` contains the text you previously copied to your clipboard.
 In this example I computed the token for my email ``vinciovino@gmail.com``.

+Observe that in this example we are using an `http` website without `TLS`.
+This is only for simplicity.
+Indeed, since we are using `OAuth implicit flow`, passing through non-secure connections could make your application insecure.
 ### Compute the shares and run the `LoI` nodes
 `LoI` is associated to two parameters: `n`, the number of nodes in the network, and `t`, the threshold of nodes who can reconstruct the secrets and break the security.
 Let us assume henceforth that `t=2` and `n=3`.